powsybl/powsybl.github.io/docs/tools/loadflow-validation.md

 Use the `--compare-results` parameter to define the type of results to compare.
 The available types are:
 - BASECASE: compare results of the two basecases
 - COMPUTATION: run a computation on the two basecases and compare results of the resulting states.

-### groovy-script
-Use the `--groovy-script` parameter to apply a modification script on the network, before the validation.

 ### import-parameters
 Use the `--import-parameters` parameter to specify the path of the configuration file of the importer.
 It is possible to